 Network diagrams are calculation tools that are meant to determine the critical path and floats.
 But the truly great tool in the project manager’s toolkit is called a Gantt chart.
 These are charts that show the durations of each task in horizontal bar format.
 They are far more intuitive and communicate the schedule better.

-Gantt charts are the more day-to-day administrative tool in the tool box.
+Gantt charts are the more day-to-day administrative tool in the project manager’s tool box.
 But they don’t show you the critical path.
 Hence, the network diagram calculates the critical path behind the scenes and gives the project manager the knowledge they need to ensure the project finishes on time and budget.

 You can draw the gantt chart without doing a network diagram, and many people do (I have as well).
 But if you want to build the most efficient schedule and know what items to focus on during the project, you need to know the critical path tasks.